ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 # Myths & Dice
-Mythical Monsters is a collaborative fantasy roleplaying game about taking the roles of characters in a world of myths, magic, and monsters.
+Mythmakers is a collaborative fantasy roleplaying game about taking the roles of characters in a world of myths, magic, and monsters.
 One player, the Storyteller, acts as the world itself and the arbiter of the rules while the other players act as characters within the adventure created by the Storyteller.

 # Your World
-The world of Mythical Monsters is setting agnostic.
+The world of Mythmakers is setting agnostic.
 There is no fixed world or universe where the game is intended to take place.
-Instead, Mythical Monsters is meant to act as a system or a framework of rules for having adventures within a fantastical setting.
+Instead, Mythmakers is meant to act as a system or a framework of rules for having adventures within a fantastical setting.
 The system assumes elements of fantasy exist but does not presume to know the precise details of your world.

 Your world belongs to you.
 Even if you take inspiration from a canon setting in popular media or use one wholesale, it is still your world in the end.

 However, if you require assistance, the Making Worlds section of the Storyteller Guide provides some ideas on how to begin creating a setting for play.

 # Dice Rules
-In Mythical Monsters, the outcomes of certain actions are determined by rolls of the dice.
+In Mythmakers, the outcomes of certain actions are determined by rolls of the dice.
 The numbers **4**, **5**, **6** are counted as **successes** while the numbers **1**, **2**, **3** are considered **blunders**.

 <div align="center">
 <img src="images/dice4.png" width="48">